thelunchbox/electron-game/readme.md

 * center - gets an object containing `x` and `y`, representing the center point of the canvas

 #### Additional Functions
-* reset() - clears the entire canvas
+* reset() - clears the entire canvas.
-* loadSprite(name, filepath) - loads an image from the filepath into the internal IMAGE_CACHE by a reference name
+* loadSprite(name, filepath) - loads an image from the filepath into the internal IMAGE_CACHE by a reference name.
+* checkSprite(name) - checks if a sprite has finished loading.
-* clearSprites() - clears the internal IMAGE_CACHE
+* clearSprites() - clears the internal sprite IMAGE_CACHE.
 * drawSprite(name, ...args) - pulls an image from the internal IMAGE_CACHE and draws it using `context.drawImage()`, passing the rest of the `...args` through.
-* applySettings(settings) - applies the values of each supplied context property to the renderer
+* applySettings(settings) - applies the values of each supplied context property to the renderer.
 * path([settings, ]actions) - wraps the `actions` callback in a begin/closePath pseudo-block.
 If the optional `settings` are passed in, they are applied within the block before the actions are called.
     * `paths` in canvas are used to draw objects with the same properties.
 Paths gather all points given to `moveTo`, `lineTo`, and `arc` functions.
 * isolate([settings, ]actions) - wraps the `actions` callback in a save/restore pseudo-block.
 If the optional `settings` are passed in, they are applied within the block before the actions are called.